Big Pharma has had a rough few years.

-We turned to Acquia Site Studio, the company's design system enabler and a key contributor to the Acquia Customer Experience stack.
-Site Studio plugs into Drupal and activates component-based pattern design with an easy to use drag-and-drop editing experience.
+We also turned to Acquia Site Studio, the company's site builder.
+Site Studio plugs into Drupal and activates component-based design with a user-friendly, drag-and-drop editing experience.
 This allows design experts to build the components in the design system and content experts to take those components and assemble pages, much like designers creating Lego bricks and content experts assembling them.
 Something like this:

-As a web design agency focusing on design system approaches, this gives us the ability to provide enterprise-level solutions to our customers.
-We’ve worked with Site Studio and its predecessors for 4 years, and it underpins our work: delivering multi-market, multi-language, and multi-brand design customer-facing web platforms (and our love of hyphenated compound words).
-We use Site Studio to build design-pattern-driven web platforms and then train our clients, their brand agencies, and their assembly/content agencies to get the most from it.
+As an agency focusing on design system approaches, these components allowed Coherence to provide enterprise-level solutions to our customers.
+And Site Studio underpins that work by delivering multi-market, multi-language, and multi-brand customer-facing web platforms (and our love of hyphenated compound words).
+We use Site Studio to build design-pattern-driven web platforms, then train our clients and their brand and assembly/content agencies to get the most from it.